wardatar/Hospital-Readmissions/README.md

-# Trends in Hospital Readmissions Across California Counties (2011-2022)
+# Trends in Hospital Readmissions in California Counties (2011-2022)

 ### Project Overview